CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 1. Full length songs from MUSDB18-HQ dataset.
 2. HRTFs to model the propagation of sound from the loudspeakers to the hearing aid microphones.
-3. Script to pre-process the music and construct the HRTF-ed music signals.
+3. Scripts to pre-process the music and construct the music signals at the hearing aid microphones with HRTF applied.
 4. Music data for augmentation, if needed.
 5. Listeners characteristics (audiograms) - see [Listener Data](data/data_listener)
 6. Target gains for the VDBO stems used to mix the target stereo